Local help to stop smoking

 - At Quitline's website, www.quit.org.nz people can register for free help, plus see how much money they are saving by qutting - there's a 'Quit Stats' tool.

 - Join Quitline's blog community for 24 hour support from people who are going through just the same trials.

 - Quitline has a Facebook page at www.facebook.com/quitlinenz.

-- Register by phone or online for the Txt2Quit service and get sent texts to motivate you as you quit.
-To register: text QUIT to 4006.
+- Register by phone, text or online and get sent texts to help motivate you as you quit.

-- 24/7 support for both phone and Txt2Quit services.
+- 24/7 personal support for both phone and text services.

 - Nicotine patches, gum and lozenges can double someone's chances of successfully quitting.
-They are $5 each when you order them from Quitline by phone or online.
+They are $5 each when you order them from Quitline by phone, text or online.
 The team can also give advice on other stop smoking medication options.

 Homecare Medical runs Quitline and a range of national telehealth health and mental health and addictions services.